wellitonscheer/rewegain/README.md

 After a fresh Ubuntu installation, it's time-consuming and annoying to remember and manually install all the applications and tools you had in your previous setup.
 This project automates that process by providing a set of scripts that install and configure commonly used software.

+## Note

+This project was created for my personal use, so some configurations and choices are specific to my setup and preferences.
+However, feel free to use, modify, and adapt it for your own needs!

 ## Quick Start

 ### Prerequisites